MicrosoftLearning/20486D-DevelopingASPNETMVCWebApplications/Instructions/20486D_MOD03_LAB_MANUAL.md

 ####	Task 1: Create a new project using the ASP.NET Core Empty project template

-1. Start Visual Studio 2017 and create a new ASP.Net Core project by using the **ASP.NET Core Web Application** C# template.
+1. Start Visual Studio 2017 and create a new ASP.Net Core project by using the **ASP.NET Core Web Application** inside the C# template.

 ####	Task 2: Run the application